 CineDans Fest – International ‘dance on screen’ festival with around 60 film screenings plus debates and workshops.
 Due early Mar 2020 (17th edition, dates to be confirmed) at EYE Film, Amsterdam.

 Fairs & Expos in Amsterdam and Netherlands

-Unfair 2020 – Unfair Amsterdam is a biennial art fair and festival presenting an emerging generation of new artists, at Westergasfabriek, returns in March 2020.
+Unfair 2020 – Unfair Amsterdam is a biennial art fair and festival presenting an emerging generation of new artists, at Westergas, it should return in March 2020 (dates to be confirmed).